TU-Wien-dataLAB/aqueduct/docs/api/files.md

 | `file`     | file | A newline-delimited JSON (`.jsonl`) file to upload.       |
 | `purpose`  | string | Must be set to `batch`.                                 |

+Files are given an expiry date, after which they are deleted.
+By default, this expiry is 7 days.

 See the OpenAI documentation for file uploads: [File Upload API](https://platform.openai.com/docs/api-reference/files/upload).

 ## List Files

-Retrieve a list of uploaded files for your token.
+Retrieve a list of uploaded files for your user.

 ## Retrieve File Metadata